Re-enrich stale CRM records

 <task>

-1. Take this stale CRM list (paste with name, company, and last-update date):
+1. Stale CRM list (paste with name, company, last-update date):

 [PASTE LIST]

-- The title on file (if any) vs Lusha's current title
+title on file (if any) vs Lusha's current title,

-- The job start date (when did they start the role they're in now?)
+job start date (when did they start the current role?),

 3. Output a re-enrichment table:

-5. Summarize at the top: total same, total promoted, total moved, total departed.
+5. Summary at the top: total same, promoted, moved, departed.

 </task>